Skip to main content

 About La Maddalena Archipelago

 La Maddalena Archipelago National Park protects approximately 5,134 hectares of land and 15,046 hectares of sea in the Strait of Bonifacio between Sardinia and Corsica.
-Established in 1994, the park encompasses seven main islands and numerous smaller islets of spectacular granite sculpted by wind and waves into extraordinary forms, surrounded by some of the most crystalline waters in the Mediterranean.
+[1] Established in 1994, the park encompasses more than 60 islands and islets of spectacular granite sculpted by wind and waves into extraordinary forms, surrounded by some of the most crystalline waters in the Mediterranean.
 The archipelago's pink granite beaches, turquoise lagoons, and pristine marine environment represent an iconic Mediterranean island landscape.

 Wildlife Ecosystems

 The archipelago's marine environment supports exceptional biodiversity in waters of extraordinary clarity.
 Bottlenose dolphins are frequently observed in the strait.
 Groupers, barracuda, and numerous reef fish inhabit the granite underwater landscapes.
-Noble pen shells maintain healthy populations in the seagrass meadows.
-The uninhabited islands host breeding colonies of Cory's and Yelkouan shearwaters, storm petrels, and Mediterranean shag.
+Noble pen shells (Pinna nobilis) maintain populations in the seagrass meadows.
+The uninhabited islands host breeding colonies of Cory's and Yelkouan shearwaters, storm petrels, and European shag.
 Audouin's gulls nest on remote islets.
-The rare Sardinian corsican red deer population occurs on some islands.
 Terrestrial fauna includes the Tyrrhenian wall lizard.
+[1]

 Flora Ecosystems